Skip to main content

 Is Lexapro or Zoloft more effective?

-Lexapro was shown in clinical studies to be significantly more effective than placebo in the treatment of Major Depressive Disorder and Generalized Anxiety Disorder.
+Lexapro was shown in clinical studies to be significantly more effective than placebo in treating Major Depressive Disorder and Generalized Anxiety Disorder.

-Zoloft was shown in clinical studies to be significantly more effective than placebo in the treatment of major depressive disorder, panic disorder, PTSD, OCD, SAD, and PMDD.
+Zoloft was shown in clinical studies to be significantly more effective than placebo in treating major depressive disorder, panic disorder, PTSD, OCD, SAD, and PMDD.

-The most effective medication, though, should only be determined by your doctor taking into account your medical condition(s), medical history, and other medications you are taking.
+The most effective medication, though, should only be determined by your healthcare provider, taking into account your medical condition(s), medical history, and other medications you are taking.

 Coverage and cost comparison of Lexapro vs. Zoloft

-Lexapro is typically covered by both insurance and Medicare Part D, the generic will have a much lower copay, whereas brand name may have a much higher copay or may not be covered at all.
+Lexapro is typically covered by both insurance and Medicare Part D. The generic will have a much lower copay compared to the brand name, which may not be covered at all.
 Lexapro is available in 5, 10, or 20 mg tablets (brand or generic) and as a liquid in 5 mg/5 ml oral solution (generic).
-Lexapro costs about $379 for 30 tablets of 10 mg brand name tablets; the Medicare Part D copay for generic (10 mg, 30 tablets) typically ranges from $0-30, and with a SingleCare card you can expect to pay $9 to $45 depending on your pharmacy.
+Lexapro costs about $552 for 30 tablets of 10 mg brand name tablets, but with a SingleCare card, you can expect to pay $7 to $27 for generic escitalopram depending on your pharmacy.

-Zoloft is typically covered by both insurance and Medicare Part D, generic will have a much lower copay, whereas brand may have a much higher copay or not be covered at all.
-Zoloft is available in 25, 50, or 100 mg tablets (brand or generic) and as a liquid in 20 mg/ml oral solution (generic).
-Zoloft costs about $365 for 30 tablets of 100 mg brand name tablets; the Medicare Part D copay for generic (100 mg, 30 tablets) typically ranges from $0-13, and with a SingleCare card you can expect to pay $9 to $31.
+Zoloft is typically covered by both insurance and Medicare Part D. The copay for generic will be much lower than for the brand, which may not be covered at all.
+Zoloft is available in 25, 50, or 100 mg tablets (brand or generic) and as a liquid in 20 mg/ml oral solution (brand or generic).
+Zoloft costs about $514 for 30 tablets of 50 mg brand name tablets, but with a SingleCare card, you can expect to pay $6 to $16 for generic sertraline.

 Lexapro Zoloft